 Goal: Elucidate the optimal combination of exercise and nutrition to maximize treatment adherence, improve metabolic health, and halt disease progression in adults with obesity and associated co-morbidities.
 Engage with individuals at our university and in the surrounding area to improve the health and well-being of our community using dietary and exercise interventions.

-If you are interested in working as a research assistant in the applied exercise physiology laboratory then contact Nicole Gilbertson.
+If you are interested in working as a research assistant in the applied exercise physiology laboratory, contact Tracey Elkin.